ecster/ecster/README.md

-- 👋 Hi, I’m @ecster
+- 👋 Hi, I’m @ecster, but you can call me Eszter (pronounced [ˈɛstɛr])
 - 👀 I’m interested in anything and everything except televised team sports
-- 🌱 I’m currently learning how to build an Android app with Java
+- 🌱 I’m currently learning how to write software documentation
-- 💞️ I’m looking to collaborate on Android apps and translations to Hungarian
+- 💞️ I’m looking to collaborate on documenting FOSS apps and translations to Hungarian
 - 📫 How to reach me: message me on Github
 - 😸 My cat is called Béla Belfegor Binman, Destroyer of Worlds and Beacon of Chaos